Seek Returns logo

 Min

-LII’s Interest Coverage Ratio of 30.91 is in the upper quartile for the Construction industry, signifying a strong and healthy capacity to meet its interest payments from operating profits.
+LII’s Interest Coverage Ratio of 26.81 is positioned comfortably within the norm for the Building Products industry, indicating a standard and healthy capacity to cover its interest payments.

-AME vs. LII: A comparison of their Interest Coverage against their respective Industrial - Machinery and Construction industry benchmarks.
+AME vs. LII: A comparison of their Interest Coverage Ratio (TTM) against their respective Electrical Equipment and Building Products industry benchmarks.

 Financial Strength at a Glance